RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 rbenv is a ruby version manager used to get the latest version of ruby.
 There is another one called <a href="https://rvm.io/rvm/install" target="_blank">rvm</a> but i like rbenv more.

-First let's make sure that linuxbrew in up-to date by runing this on the terminal :
+First let's make sure that linuxbrew in up-to date by running this on the terminal :

 	brew update